Inside the Body’s Hidden Matrix: How to Improve Fascia Health

 Fascia education and research

-- The Stecco family from Padova, Italy—THE authority on fascia.
-Luigi Stecco was a pioneer in fascial manipulation.
+• The Stecco family from Padova, Italy—THE authority on fascia.
+Luigi Stecco is a pioneer in fascial manipulation.
 He has collaborated with his children, Carla and Antonio, to write several books and continue research on fascia

 Healthy Fascia, Healthy Body

-If you're interested in exploring how lifestyle patterns influence health more broadly, you can read more about how I work with clients.
+If you're interested in exploring how lifestyle patterns influence health, you can read more about how I work with clients.